News and Events

 SESSION FOUR

-From Orchard to Action: Art, Ecology and Climate Resilience
+From Orchard to Action: Art, Ecology, and Climate Resilience

+How can the arts inspire action around climate change, biodiversity, and food systems?
 Join Rita Marcalo, Artistic Director of Instant Dissidence and choreographer of Dancing The Orchard, as she convenes a panel of speakers offering varied perspectives on the theme.
+Through performance, storytelling, and discussion, this webinar will explore how artistic interventions can cultivate resilience, reimagine our relationship with food systems, and inspire ecological action.

 Join us to discover how creativity can plant the seeds of change!